StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 students will collaborate on one or more team activities similar to exercises that will be assigned for that standard.
-These should be completed by each team on the provided whiteboard, showing all details and uploaded to Google Drive.
+These should be completed by each team on the provided whiteboard, showing all details.
+Photos of this work will then be uploaded to Google Drive.

 ## Mastery Quizzes